-9.10 Funding Opportunities
+9.11 Funding

-The number of projects and scope of the projects identified in this plan are significant.
+The number of projects and scope of the projects identified in this plan are significant; however, many of these projects are development driven and not expected to be required for decades.
 There are multiple ways the Municipality could pay for its infrastructure including through its own municipal budget, through the development process, and provincial / federal grants.
+A full costing of implementation of this entire plan has not been developed as it is be expected to take 60 to 100 years to require all of the proposed transportation improvements and the majority have been identified as developer driven.
+The cost for the development identified projects will be costed as part of the Municipality's Development Cost Charge (DCC) review which is currently underway.
 A description of potential funding opportunities are outlined below.

-9.10.1 Capital Planning
+9.11.1 Capital Planning

-Historically all transportation related projects are from the same pool of fund whether for active transportation, intersections improvements, road widening, or general road maintenance.
-This fund typically has a budget of \$3,000,000 to \$4,000,000 which is a limited amount of funding considering the size of North Cowichan and the length of roadways that need to be maintained.
-The Municipality, through Council, should consider budgeting appropriating amounts of funding to adding the active transportation facilities if they want to meet the ambitious 2050 mode share targets.
+Historically, all transportation related projects are from the same pool of funds at the Municipality whether for active transportation, intersections improvements, road widening, or general road maintenance.
+This capital fund typically has a budget of \$3,000,000 to \$4,000,000, which is a limited amount of funding considering the size of North Cowichan and the length of roadways that need to be maintained.